dataunity/public-space/area_mary_le_port_street.md

 Mary le Port Street is in the area currently covered by Castle Park.
 [More...]

-# Mary le Port Street in 1910
+# Change in building use

-This map shows the usage of the building in Mary le Port Street in 1910 (on top of present day Castle Park).
+Click on the date options below to show which buildings were in Mary le Port Street in different eras.
+The background map shows present day Castle Park.

 {% include map-area.html areaid="mary-le-port" %}
+[TODO: copyright attribution]

 ## Ordnance Survey map

 Above map was generated from the valuations data and associated Ordnance Survey maps.

 ![Ordnance Survey valuations map)]({{ site.baseurl }}/images/maps/TNA_IR_128_3_231_part_1_1_mary_le_port_small.jpg)
+[TODO: copyright attribution]

 # History